 Pucker up, baby.
 Even more readily available than parsley is lemon.
 One of the easiest ways to make use of this garlic breath remedy is to simply order some nice, fresh lemonade.
 Ask first to make sure it is real lemonade.
 Many cheap versions of the stuff have a ridiculous amount of sugar and very little actual lemon.
 Even better than lemonade, if you can stand it, is a lemon wedge.
 If you’re eating garlicky food, there will be some lemon around.
 They’re either cooking with it or putting it in drinks.
 Just ask for one, put it in your mouth, and go to town.
 It works well to chew on some of the peel too.

-A nice cup of hot tea.
+One nice cup of hot tea.
 These days it’s getting more and more common to be able to find hot tea in restaurants.
 If you’re in an Asian restaurant, you’ve got nothing to worry about.
 There’s tea.
 If it’s available, have yourself a cup of hot green tea.
 This will help you get rid of garlic breath by rinsing away the garlic oil that is hanging out in your mouth and on your teeth.
 Mint tea, if they have it, is another very good option.
-While green tea and mint tea are the best, any tea will help.
+While green tea and mint tea are the best, any tea will help…and there’s benefits outside of getting rid of stinky breath too.
+Tazo Green Tea (link to Amazon).

 Carry mints and gum.
 For the most part, the only thing a mint is going to do for you is mask or cover up the garlic breath.
 It’s usually just temporary, but that may be all you need.
 If the mints are made with real mint, peppermint, or wintergreen oils, all the better.
 Gums are good too.
 Yes, their primary function in getting rid of garlic breath is also just masking it, but chewing gum helps to dislodge bits of food like garlic that may be stuck between your teeth.
 If you don’t have big chunks of it in your mouth, it stands to reason that the smell will be less noticeable.